Unsworth: Unsworth Moss

 Unsworth Moss is a predominantly agricultural area of undulating terrain, containing several woodland blocks.
 The area that lies along the eastern edge of Unsworth, hedged by Hollins Brook, makes up the Moss, and is distinct from the rest of Unsworth in its relatively agricultural setting, compared to the predominantly residential use of land in the west of the village.
-Unsworth Moss forms a habitat for farmland birds as well as great crested newt and barn owl.
 Whittle Brook flows north west through Unsworth Moss, forming the wetland conditions which have caused peat to form around its bank.
-The brook is a defining feature of the undulating landscape of the moss.
-In a 2021 report, the Greater Manchester Combined Authority noted that the 'u-shaped valleys of the brook and associated vegetation form pleasant characteristic features in the landscape.'
-Several public footpaths and walking trails cross over Unsworth Moss; Bury Council maintains two footbridges in its north-eastern area, which are used by walkers to access the Moss.
+The local environment is further shaped by Castle Brook, which flows from south to north to a confluence with Whittle Brook; these intersecting river corridors and the surrounding peat create a localised risk of groundwater flooding at and below ground level in the south-west of the moss.
+Historically, Unsworth Moss was an expansive tract of wet mossland that was progressively drained and repurposed into piecemeal enclosed farmland.
+Today, while much of the area serves as enclosed farmland, portions of the historic mossland now lie beneath modern residential development.